BestTimesToVisit.com Logo

 Frequently Asked Questions

-Bogotá sits at a high altitude (around 2,640 meters or 8,660 feet), so take it easy on your first day.
-Drink plenty of water, avoid heavy meals and alcohol initially, and consider sipping on 'agua de panela' (sugarcane water) – it's a local remedy that many swear by for acclimatization.
-You'll likely feel a bit breathless at first, but it usually passes within a day or two.
+You're right, Bogotá sits at a significant altitude (around 2,640 meters or 8,660 feet), so take it easy on your first day or two.
+Drink plenty of water, avoid heavy meals and alcohol initially, and consider trying 'agua de panela' (sugarcane water), a local remedy that many swear by for acclimatization.
+You'll likely feel a difference within 24-48 hours.

 How many days do you need in Bogota, Colombia?